BA (Hons)

 Management Accounting 30 Credits

 The module introduces management accounting as a specialised service function primarily involving the collection, storage and recording of financial data, its conversion to useful information and the effective communication of this information for decision making.
-It prepares students for more advanced aspects of management accounting and finance encountered later in the programme.
+It prepares you for more advanced aspects of management accounting and finance encountered later in the programme.

 The Business Environment 30 Credits